Velveeta Mac and Cheese is the ultimate classic, creamy, cheesy comfort food that is sure to be a hit with your entire family!

 Nutrition

 - Velveeta Shells: Elbow macaroni is a favorite pasta of choice for Mac and Cheese recipes.
-However, store-bought Velveeta shells and cheese is made with shell pasta.
+However, store-bought Velveeta is made with shell pasta.
 To make this homemade recipe more similar to that version, you can use pasta shells too.
 If you don’t have shells or macaroni, you can use another type of pasta shape, like bow-tie pasta, penne, or fusilli.

 - Seasonings: You can also add seasonings like onion powder, garlic powder, black pepper, or red pepper flakes to the creamy sauce.
 Onion powder and garlic powder would especially make a great combo to add to this recipe.